 BRAIN BOOST – How sport and physical activity enhance children’s learning.
-(Prep-Year 3)
+(Foundation-Year 6)

-We are extremely fortunate to have developed a partnership with Belgravia Kids to develop a gymnastics facility at our College.
+We are extremely fortunate to have a partnership with Belgravia Kids who have developed a gymnastics facility at our College.

-Belgravia kids will manage the facility outside of school hours and offer programs and coaching in gymnastics for the broader community.
+Belgravia Kids manage the facility outside of school hours and offer programs and coaching in gymnastics for the broader community.

-Our College has developed specialist gymnastics classes for our Prep – Grade 3 students who will engage weekly in programs designed to stimulate fine motor skills, co-ordination and perceptual motor skills to enhance their learning.
+Our College has developed specialist gymnastics classes for our Foundation – Year 6 students who will engage weekly in programs designed to stimulate fine motor skills, co-ordination and perceptual motor skills to enhance their learning.

 We believe the development of such skills at the commencement of your sons/daughters learning will give students an opportunity to boost their learning potential.